 Winter home heating tips

-You may find your electricity bill going up during the winter months as the cooler temperatures have you reaching for the dial on your thermostat or space heater to keep toasty.
+You may find your electricity bill going up during the winter months.

-There are some steps you can take to heat your home more efficiently.
-A few changes can keep your electricity use down, and help you avoid high winter bills.
+There are some steps you can take to heat your home more efficiently and help you avoid high winter bills.

 See our tips for: